 The following Financial Services guidance note provides comprehensive and up to date legal information covering:

-The UK is leaving the EU on Exit Day (as defined in the European Union (Withdrawal) Act 2018).
+BREXIT: As of exit day (31 January 2020) the UK is no longer an EU Member State.
+However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This has an impact on this Practice Note.
 For further guidance on the impact of Brexit on the CRR and prudential regulation, please see Practice Note:Preparing for Brexit: CRR and prudential regulation—quick guide.

-The Capital Requirements Directive (Directive 2013/36/EU) and the Capital Requirements Regulation (Regulation (EU) 575/2013) (CRR) (together CRD IV) was the mechanism through which the EU implemented the global capital adequacy framework, Basel III.
-The CRD IV package of reforms was adopted and published in the first half of 2013, with implementation of the majority of provisions on 1 January 2014, with the exception of certain provisions specified in Artlce 521 of the CRR.
-As CRD IV combined CRD IV and CRR (with amending corrigendum), elements of the requirements were directly applicable and others required national implementation.
+The Capital Requirements Directive (Directive 2013/36/EU) (CRD IV) and the Capital Requirements Regulation (Regulation (EU) 575/2013) (CRR) (also known collectively as CRD IV) was the mechanism through which the EU implemented the global capital adequacy framework, Basel III.
+The CRD IV package of reforms was adopted and published in the first half of 2013, with implementation of the majority of provisions on 1 January 2014, except for certain provisions specified in Article 521 of the CRR.
+As CRD IV comprised CRD IV and CRR (with amending corrigendum), elements of the requirements were directly applicable and others required national implementation.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial